zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Martin says, “You don’t drive a car like the McQ for its storage capacity.”
 “Storage (storage) capacity (capacity)” is the amou nt of room in something, the amount of space you have to store or put something in.
 Martin is saying that a

-car like the McQ is not one you would buy because i t’s a car you can put a lot of things in.
+car like the McQ is not one you would buy because it’s a car you can put a lot of things in.
 He says, “You drive it for speed.”

 Asta then says, “My cousin” – that is, the son or d aughter of my aunt or uncle – “doesn’t like it that much.
 He says it doesn’t have  enough legroom” (legroom).
 “Legroom” refers to the amount of space in front of  you for your legs.
 If you travel on an airplane, you know that many airplanes don’t have very much legroom, especially in the cheaper seats, the less expensive  seats, where I go on an airplane.
 There isn’t a lot of legroom.
 There isn’t  a lot of space for your legs, especially if you’re a tall person.